Berry-House-YYC/calgarygroups/src/content/organizations/social-club/the-sunday-book-club-yyc.md

-description: "A book club for 'deep thinkers' that meets on Sundays.
-They engage in meaningful discussions about selected reads, fostering intellectual connection and community."
+description: "A book club that engages in meaningful discussions about intentionally-selected reads, fostering intellectual connection and community."
 ---

-A book club for 'deep thinkers' that meets on Sundays.
-They engage in meaningful discussions about selected reads, fostering intellectual connection and community.
+A book club that engages in meaningful discussions about intentionally-selected reads, fostering intellectual connection and community.

-Community organization in Calgary.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>